Virtual Adolescent Mental Health Center

 Signs and Symptoms of Schizophrenia in Adolescence

-Adolescents with schizophrenia may experience a combination of positive, negative, and cognitive symptoms:
+Adolescents with schizophrenia may experience a mix of positive symptoms, negative symptoms, and cognitive symptoms, impacting social development and quality of life.

 Positive Symptoms